 1 teaspoon sugar for sprinkling (optional)

-2. Lightly grease and flour an 8-inch springform pan.
+2. Lightly grease and flour an 8-inch springform or 8-inch baking pan.
 Set aside.

 3. In a small bowl combine 2 cups of flour, salt, and baking powder.